-- If you are self funded and applying to extend your visa with your dependants in the UK, you will need to show that you have a minimum of £680 per month per dependant for the course extension period and the additional 4 months which is added to the end of the extension period to the Tier 4 leave by UKVI, up to a maximum of 9 months.
+- If you are self funded and applying to extend your visa with your dependants in the UK, you will need to show that you have a minimum of £680 per month per dependant, up to a maximum of 9 months.

 - If using a bank statement, the required funds need to be held for 28 consecutive days, with the bank statement used being no more than 31 days old on the date of application.

-- Evidence of your relationship to your dependants – original marriage/birth certificate.
+- Evidence of your relationship to your dependants – marriage/birth certificate.

 Length of leave granted

-Your dependant's visa will expire at the same time as your visa.
+Your dependant partner's visa will expire at the same time as your visa.
+Your dependant child's visa will expire on the same date as whichever of their parents’ visas ends first.
 Should you need to apply for more time as a student in the UK, your dependant will be able to make an application to extend their leave at the same time as you.
 If your child is aged 18 or over, they are permitted to make an application to extend their leave in the UK provided that they have previously been granted a visa as your dependant.